Azure/Cloud-Native/Assets/Readme.md

-This folder contains the official Microsoft branding resources.
+This folder contains the official reporsitory branding resources.